China's Ganfeng to take control of Argentina lithium project

-Feb 7 (Reuters) - China’s Ganfeng Lithium Co said on Friday it will take control of an Argentina lithium project it has been developing with Lithium Americas Corp , cementing its control over a key source of the white metal for electric vehicle batteries.
+(Reuters) - China’s Ganfeng Lithium Co said on Friday it will take control of an Argentina lithium project it has been developing with Lithium Americas Corp, cementing its control over a key source of the white metal for electric vehicle batteries.

-The move helps Lithium Americas cut its debt - up more than eight times in the past year - and also reduce its exposure to recession-hit Argentina as it tries to develop another lithium project in Nevada.
+The move helps Lithium Americas cut its debt, up more than eight times in the past year, and reduce its exposure to recession-hit Argentina as it develops another lithium project in Nevada.

-The deal, which is set to close before August, is an about-face for Lithium Americas, which had said last spring that it had no interest in selling more than 50 percent of its stake in the Cauchari-Olaroz project in Argentina’s far north.
+Lithium Americas had said last spring that it had no interest in selling more than 50 percent of its stake in the Cauchari-Olaroz project in Argentina’s far north.

 “We don’t know what could happen in Argentina long term,” Jon Evans, Lithium Americas’ chief executive, told Reuters.
 “We see Nevada as a better place to put our money.”